learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

     *  `WikiFetcher.java` contains the code we saw in previous labs to read web pages and parse them using JSoup.

-You'll also find these files, which are part of our solution to a previous lab.
+You'll also find these files, which are part of our solution to previous labs.

     *  `Index.java` implements an index using Java data structures.